awesto/django-shop/README.md

 Here you can find the [full documentation for django-SHOP](https://django-shop.readthedocs.io/en/latest/).

-## Version 1.1 has been released!

-See below on how to install it using the Cookiecutter template.
-It now supports up to django-CMS 3.7 and Django-2.2.

 ## Build the database model out of the product's properties – not vice versa

 Most e-commerce systems are shipped with a predefined database model for products.
 But products can